cjacker/opensource-embeded-toolchains/README.md

 For embeded device, most MCU do **NOT** require a seperate OS installed, we call it 'baremetal', it means without requirement to have a OS.

-## Is there any good opensource debug sulotion for specific MCU?
+## Is there any good opensource debug solution for specific MCU?

 Any toolchain based on GNU opensource toolchain should have complete opensource debug solution based on gdb/OpenOCD.